Austin-Ricketts/readme-generator/README.md

 ### Description
 ![standard-readme compliant](https://img.shields.io/badge/Austin's-README%20Generator-lightgrey)

 This application is designed to create a quick but polished README.md from the command line.
+It employs Node.js and NPM in order to accomplish the final result.
+The developer may enter their information as it is prompted from the command line.
+This information will be added into a README.md.

 ### Table of Contents